ttKirby/ttKirby-s-FFmpeg-shell-script/README.md

 - FFmpeg must be installed.
 Environment variables may need to be set.
 - Git (https://git-scm.com/downloads)
 - For editing under Windows I recommend: https://notepad-plus-plus.org/downloads/
-- Theoretically also works under Linux and Mac, in practice I have only tested it under Windows!
+- Tested on Windows.
+Theoretically also works on Linux and macOS.

 - Subtitles are best edited with SubtitleEdit: https://www.nikse.dk/subtitleedit
 - You can read out your video files with MediaInfo: https://mediaarea.net/en/MediaInfo